DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.md

 Finally, upload the code to the Arduino as you would do during the standard
-`Arduino IDE Setup <ex-commandstation/advanced-setup/installation-options/arduino-ide:Upload the software>`{.interpreted-text
+`Arduino IDE Setup <ex-commandstation/advanced-setup/installation-options/arduino-ide:Upload the software>`.
-role="ref"}.
 Restart the Command Station and these commands will have run at start up.

 ------------------------------------------------------------------------